www.scantips.com

 Amount Invested is the Cost Basis (total amount invested, Divs are included in cost basis.

-Total Return Rate =
+Total Return =

 Ending value - Beginning value